AsyrafHussin/malaysia-postcodes/README.md

-# Malaysia Postcode
+# Malaysia Postcodes

-Malaysia Postcode List by City and State (JSON)
+Malaysia Postcodes List by City and State (JSON)

-Postcode are displayed in **JSON** in these following formats
+Postcodes are displayed in **JSON** in these following formats

 ```javascript
 {